Ultra Rapid Opiate Detox

 This is followed by structured continuing care for ongoing recovery.
 It has shown to be successful in treating physical dependency on wide range of opiate-based drugs and medications including:

 - - Narcotic pain relief drugs such as Vicodin®, OxyContin® (Oxycodone), Lorcet®, Darvon®, Morphine, Demerol®, Codeine

 - - Methadone

 - - Kompensan

-While under general anesthesia, a patient is administered medications that remove the opiates (narcotics) from the system.
+While under general anesthesia (anesthesia assisted detox), a patient is administered medications that remove the opiates (narcotics) from the system.

-The patient is then maintained in a state where he/she essentially sleeps through the worst of the withdrawal symptoms over several hours.
+The patient is then maintained in a state where they essentially sleep through the worst of the withdrawal symptoms over several hours.

-When the patient awakens, he/she will have lost their physical need for heroin (while psychological need for opiates remains).
+When the patient awakens, they will have lost their physical dependency to heroin.
+Psychological dependency for opiates remains, though.

-Patients recover not always quickly after ultra rapid opioid detox.
-Immediately upon waking up patients may feel weak and sleepy, but a few days later appetite and full physical and psychological functionality are recovered.
+Patients recover not always quickly after ultra rapid opioid detox (anesthesia assisted detox).
+Immediately upon waking up patients may feel weak and sleepy.
+However, a few days later appetite and full physical and psychological functionality are recovered.
 The recovery time period may be prolonged by different factors.